Glory-Dev/Frontend-Mentor-Single-Price-Grid-Component/README.md

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+### Ideas to test yourself
+- Write your styles using a pre-processor, such as Sass, Less or Stylus
+- Practice using modern CSS features like Flexbox and Grid

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.